 Srinagar is a city that will leave you mesmerized.
 It is surrounded by the Himalayan range and blessed with many lakes, swamps, the different type of trees, and flowers.

 Here are some of the things you could do when visiting Srinagar in winter.

-1. Stay in a houseboat – Dal Lake has an array of colorful houseboats in various sizes, intricate designs and selections of luxury.
+1. Stay on a houseboat – Dal Lake has an array of colorful houseboats in various sizes, intricate designs, and selections of luxury.
 I stayed in Yellow Submarine.
 I couldn’t ask for a better place to stay.
 They catered to all my needs and ensured comfort.
 The family that runs the houseboat is extremely kind.

 2. Have an evening shikara ride – Who would have thought, I’d be paddled around a lake surrounded by the skyscraping mountains while crisp snow falls.

 3. Visit the floating vegetable market – The ride took about 45 minutes, it is best to get there even before sunrise so you could see the early lights and watch the slow sunrise.

 4. Visit Sonmarg – The kids in Srinagar does all kinds of snow activities in an unconventional way!
 They use different kinds of daily items to ski, snowboard, and sled!
 They do it extremely well!
 Much better than me in a full ski gear.